-Defiance County General Health District tracks, reports, and conducts surveillance of Communicable Disease in Defiance County.
+Defiance County Health Department tracks, reports, and conducts surveillance of Communicable Disease in Defiance County.
 Nursing staff receives reports of Communicable Diseases from laboratories and healthcare providers.
 When a report is received, nursing staff follows Ohio’s Communicable Disease Reporting Requirements.
 The purpose of disease reporting is control and prevent the disease being reported, document the distribution of disease in Ohio, and to identify outbreaks of disease.

 In addition to tracking, reporting and surveillance, the health department receives many calls from people concerned about the risk of exposure to various germs and illnesses.
 A person can become infected in many different ways, including: